andreGarvin/my-clib/README.md

-## bin.js is the node module to help build command line interfaces much faster and easier.
+## bin.js is the node module to help build command line interfaces much faster and easier. bin.js is a very great tool for creating simple or large cli tools very quickly and painlessly.

-#### bin is a very great node module that helps programmers build command line tools tools for what there imagination leads them.
+## code example:
 ```
 /*
     Here is a code example on how to set up bin.js